Skip to content

 Full Pipeline Summary

-Total time: Under 5 hours from raw DNA to drug candidates.
+Total time: Under 5 hours from raw DNA to drug candidates (plus one-time Stage 0 data acquisition).